 About the Winery

-2011 marked Margo Van Staaveren’s 32nd harvest at Chateau St. Jean.
+Margo Van Staaveren graduated from UC Davis in 1979, with a B.S. degree in Fermentation Science.
+Shortly thereafter she joined Chateau St. Jean as a laboratory technician in 1980.
+She had worked her way up to being named assistant winemaker by 1989, and then was promoted to associate winemaker.
+Margo was designated as winemaker and director of operations for Chateau St. Jean in August 2003, and continues to work there.
 During her long tenure with the winery, Margo has played a pivotal role in every facet of the winemaking process.
-As winemaker, she makes the final decisions involving blend and style to produce consistently high quality wines in the super premium and luxury category.
+As winemaker, she makes the final decisions involving blend and style to produce consistently high-quality wines in the super premium and luxury categories.

 Margo is a firm believer that great wines are grown - a conviction she shares with the Chateau founders who led the way for Chateau St. Jean to become a pioneer of vineyard designated wines in the early 1970s.
 To achieve Chateau St. Jean vineyard designation, the superior quality of the vineyards must be proven year after year and the grapes must consistently exhibit exceptional varietal character.